Gorilla Trekking in Uganda: The Real Adventure Tour in Bwindi Forest

 10:30pm – are we there yet?

-12:30am – we finally arrive at Gorilla Resort and have some more food… none of us really remember much about those few minutes.
+12:30am – we finally arrive at Bwindi Lodge and have some more food… none of us really remember much about those few minutes.
 Although we do seem to recall that the food was pretty good.

 So, after some much needed few hours of sleep, we were up at dawn (woken up in our fancy tent with coffee and muffins) and ready to see some gorillas!
 Our fearless trip organizer’s parents had wisely recommended that we plan for two days of gorilla trekking.
 The likelihood of finding the gorillas is indeed quite high (we were told that there hadn’t been a refund in over 5 years), but with a second day to come we weren’t too disappointed when we found out that our day 1 visit would be to a family of only 6 adults (my goal of cuddling with a baby gorilla would have to wait at least another day).